The competitive ‘edge’October 29, 2018

 Michael Dell is convinced that the competitive advantage of Dell will be ‘on the edge’.
 He predicts that with current developments there will be an enormous demand for hardware on the edge, which Dell will readily provide.

 IBM on the other hand thinks that in a world powered by Cloud computing, the high-performing mainframe data center continues to play a critical role in transforming businesses.

 On the one hand, most of our online services today require real-time access to data, this process must be quick in order to deliver an optimal customer experience.
-On the other hand, the gathering and analysis of enormous amounts of data provides valuable business information which is instrumental for enhancement of customer service and innovation.
+On the other hand, the gathering and analysis of enormous amounts of data provide valuable business information which is instrumental for the enhancement of customer service and innovation.
 Those are very different processes with different IT requirements.
 Old school, big iron thinking no longer gets the job done.
 In order to best serve these two worlds and ride the waves of innovation, there’s a need for a different, more agile approach.
-In our opinion legacy systems stand in the way of this much needed transition.
+In our opinion legacy systems stand in the way of this much-needed transition.

 Today’s x86 systems have everything the big iron has and more.
 Scalability, security, performance and flexibility.
-In light of this, expensive and high maintenance mainframes become redundant and turn into millstones around IT organization’s necks.
+In light of this, expensive and high maintenance mainframes become redundant and turn into millstones around the IT organization’s necks.

-However, they still contain intellectual property either in the form of (customized) business logic or in the form of customer data which needs to be preserved.
+However, they still contain intellectual property either in the form of (customized) business logic or in the form of customer data that needs to be preserved.
 When taking the legacy transformation route, 1:1 migration of the applications, batch processing and the actual data in the mainframe databases is performed and the path will be paved to further innovate the migrated environment and leverage the intellectual property beyond its current form and into the new world.